Greater Albania: Terminology

-Greater Albania is a term used mainly by the Western scholars, politicians, etc. Albanian nationalists dislike the expression "Greater Albania" and prefer to use the term "Ethnic Albania".
+Albanian nationalists dislike the expression "Greater Albania" and prefer to use the term "Ethnic Albania".
 Ethnic Albania (Shqipëria Etnike) is a term used primarily by Albanian nationalists to denote the territories claimed as the traditional homeland of ethnic Albanians, despite these lands also being inhabited by many non-Albanians.
 Those that use the second term refer to an area which is smaller than the four Ottoman vilayets, while still encompassing Albania, Kosovo, western North Macedonia, Albanian populated areas of Southern Serbia and parts of Northern Greece (Chameria) that had a historic native Albanian population.
 Albanian nationalists ignore that within these regions there are also sizable numbers of non-Albanians.
 Another term used by Albanians, is "Albanian national reunification" (Ribashkimi kombëtar shqiptar).

 History

 Under the Ottoman Empire

 Prior to the Balkan wars of the beginning of the 20th century, Albanians were subjects of the Ottoman Empire.

 The Albanian independence movement emerged in 1878 with the League of Prizren (a council based in Kosovo) whose goal was cultural and political autonomy for ethnic Albanians inside the framework of the Ottoman Empire.
 However, the Ottomans were not prepared to grant The League's demands.
 Ottoman opposition to the League's cultural goals eventually helped transform it into an Albanian national movement.

 Albanian nationalism overall was a reaction to the gradual breakup of the Ottoman Empire and a response to Balkan and Christian national movements that posed a threat to an Albanian population that was mainly Muslim.
 Efforts were devoted to including vilayets with an Albanian population into a larger unitary Albanian autonomous province within the Ottoman state while Greater Albania was not considered a priority.
 Albanian nationalism during the late Ottoman era was not imbued with separatism that aimed to create an Albanian nation-state, though Albanian nationalists did envisage an independent Greater Albania.
 Albanian nationalists were mainly focused on defending rights that were sociocultural, historic and linguistic within existing countries without being connected to a particular polity.